elvc/tweetr/README.md

 - User can submit new tweets and like posts.

+### Getting Started

+- Install dependencies using the `npm install` command.
+- Start the web server using the `npm run local` command.
+The app will be served at `http://localhost:8080/`.
+- Go to `http://localhost:8080/` in your browser.

+### Dependencies

+- Express
+- Node 5.10.x or above

 ### Potential Improvements
-- User can like a post again after page refresh.
-This is due to the fact that the app does not keep track of who has liked the post, nor have implemented the account managemnet.
+- Currently, you can like a post again after page refresh.
+    - This is expected because the app have not implemented the account management system, hence the inability to record click history by each users.
-- However the basic functionality works and the likes are being recorded on MongoDB.
+    - However, the basic functionality works and the total likes for each tweet is being recorded on MongoDB.